Munda Biddi Navigation

 Paper Maps

 The maps have transitioned to a new series of 7 maps (previously 9), with all new maps now available.
-The maps are available for sale from WA Naturally, and various bike shops and visitor centres.
+The maps are available for sale direct from our Biddi Shop, various bike shops and visitor centres.

 There are also two alternative routes that are available to ride as seperate trails off the Munda Biddi Trail.